 “Darkness, darkness, darkness.
 The teachings of lying spirits.
 I want out.
 I want light.
 I want love.
 I desire the spirit.
 I don’t like thinking of myself as an evil creature.
 But I’m sick of lies.
 I’m sick of partial truth.
 But I want to be happy.
 I feel like I need to go read the scriptures.
 I need more light.
 This world is darkness.”

 I have mixed feelings about this excerpt from my journal.
 On the one hand, it illustrates the dark side of religion: excessive self-debasing, debilitating guilt, lack of commitment to shared truth, idealism at the expense of pragmatism, hedonistic superstition, escapism, even nihilism.
 On the other hand, the expression was sincere, revealing of the tensions that inform religious perspectives, and a needed step in my life.

 The journal excerpt does not recount a unique experience.
 That’s why I share it here.
 It is a common experience, even if we severally articulate it in different words, through different mediums or only within the privacy of our hearts.
 WE are together in such experience.
 Our religions, our politics, our communities and worlds, are no longer what we imagined them to be.
 They are no longer what we were told they were.
 We are disillusioned.

 That, however, is not the end of the story.
 It’s not the end of my story.
 It’s not the end of yours, even if you’re in a moment that would suggest otherwise.
 Although the passive enchantment is disillusioned, an active enchantment beckons.
 A world of meaning is still possible.
 We can still discover something together.
 We can still create.
 The prophecies have become warnings and forthtellings.
 God has become a dialectic.
 The Church of Christ yet lives in us, its body, if we would practice atonement.
 Why not risk such a world?

-[Thanks for reading!
-You might also like "Controversial Topics in Mormonism".]
+If you like these thoughts, you might also like “Controversial Topics in Mormonism.”